hiradtaba/academic-kickstart/content/home/experience.md

 [[experience]]
-  title = "RF Engineering Intern" company = "TTM Technologies Inc." company_url = ""
+  title = "Research Intern"
+  company = "Bridgewater State University" company_url = ""
+  location = "Bridgewater, MA"
-  location = "Syracuse, New York" date_start = "2020-05-26"
+  date_start = "2020-05-26"
   date_end = "2020-08-14"
-  description = "I worked remotely in a group as part of a project to design a Wireless Alarm System.
-During the project I had the task of designing and simulating RF circuits using PSpice.
-I also used MATLAB and Excel to analyze data that I received from the simulations."
+  description = "Implemented the behavior of Proof of Stake and Proof of Work consensus algorithms for Blockchain using Python.
+The algorithms were tasked with selecting a new block signer each round.
+This experience also led to the production of a research paper"

 [[experience]]
   title = "Course Advisor"